 As part of his litigation practice, Scott advises corporate clients on whistleblower compliance matters and handles the defense of retaliation claims brought by employees for reporting alleged violations of various workplace safety and health, environmental, financial reform, food and drug safety, and securities laws.
 Scott has helped clients investigate and successfully defend claims raised by whistleblowers under, for example, the Sarbanes-Oxley Act, the Dodd-Frank Act, and the Occupational Safety and Health Act.

 He also serves the legal needs of executives, professionals (including physicians and dentists), and consultants as they enter and exit their key employment, partnership, and independent contractor relationships.
 He regularly advises and negotiates on behalf of executives concerning the terms of their employment, separation, equity, change in control, and other key business agreements.

 Between college and law school, Scott served as an Infantry Officer in the U.S. Marine Corps.
-He attained the rank of Major and was awarded four Marine Corp Achievement Medals, two Marine Corps Commendation Medals, and the General Wheeler Award for Infantry Leadership.
-He deployed to Mogadishu, Somalia with 1st Battalion, Ninth Marines during Operation Restore Hope '93 - '94.
+He attained the rank of major and was awarded four Marine Corps Achievement Medals, two Marine Corps Commendation Medals, and the General Wheeler Award for Infantry Leadership.
+He deployed to Mogadishu, Somalia, with 1st Battalion, Ninth Marines, during Operation Restore Hope 1993-1994.